MRaflyH/TA-STI/DECISIONS.md

 ## D-7 — Two of v1's four smoke modules survive, as validations

-**Decided.** The diurnal check becomes `lightning.check_diurnal`, and the ERA5 variable check becomes `era5.check_variables`. `smoke_power` and `smoke_build` are not carried over.
-No module is named `smoke_*`; each check lives in the module that owns the concern, per INSTRUCTIONS §3.
+**Decided.** The diurnal check becomes `lightning.check_diurnal`, the ERA5 variable check becomes `era5.check_variables`, and the POWER file inventory becomes `power.check_files`. `smoke_power` and `smoke_build` are not carried over as modules.
+Nothing is named `smoke_*`; each check lives in the module that owns the concern, per INSTRUCTIONS §3.

 **Why.** `smoke_power` and `smoke_build` existed to protect a download before it happened.
 All four acquisitions are complete, so that job is finished.
-The other two are not tests — the diurnal histogram is the evidence that settled the PLN clock and belongs in Bab III, and `check_variables` is what caught the KX absence.
+The others are not tests — the diurnal histogram is the evidence that settled the PLN clock and belongs in Bab III, and `check_variables` is what caught the KX absence.

-**Cost.** `smoke_build`'s key-overlap check is lost, and it guarded a real
+**Cost.** None outstanding. `smoke_build`'s key-overlap check was the one real loss and it is rebuilt as `build._check_keys`, which **raises** on a dtype mismatch or zero overlap and warns below 50%.
+It guards the failure v1
-failure: a left join whose right side has no matching keys returns an all-NaN block without raising.
-That check should be rebuilt inside `build.py` rather than left out.
+recorded: a left join whose right side has no matching keys returns an all-NaN predictor block without raising.

 **Reversal.** The v1 modules are in `code archive/`.